Redocly/redocly-cli/docs/commands/join.md

 The `join` command is considered an experimental feature.
 This means it's still a work in progress and may go through major changes.

-The `join` command supports OpenAPI 3.x definitions only.
+The `join` command supports OpenAPI 3.x descriptions only.

 :::